 Tutorial: Getting started with Docker on your VPS

 Docker is a platform for designing, building, and launching “containers,” which are isolated environments containing all the software and configuration files necessary to run a service or application.
 Getting started with Docker on your VPS is pretty straightforward, and once you’re set up via this tutorial, it’s like you’ve “leveled up” in DevOps.
-More stability, more flexibility, and more “save your behind” if and when you mess up.
+More stability, more flexibility, and a lot more ways to recover quickly if (or when) you mess things up.

-Let’s get started on installing Docker and taking the first steps into a container-powered VPS.
+It’s clear that Docker should probably have a role on your VPS.
+Let’s get started on installing Docker and taking the first steps toward a container-powered VPS.

-- A KVM-based VPS running any of our available OS options.
+- A virtual private server (VPS) running any of our available OS options.
+See our pricing for details.

 - A non-root user account (commands requiring escalated privileges will use